seanremenyi/Flight-Search/README.md

 # Flight Search

-## Purpose
+## Application
 I created this application for anyone wanting to book a flight.
-The algorithm was developed to take inputs from a user, uses error handling to format the inputs in such a way that the program can communicate with the skypicker API to make a GET request with these inputs as parameters.
+The program was written in and uses python3.8.
+The algorithm was developed to take inputs from a user, uses error handling to format the inputs in such a way that the program can communicate with the skypicker API developed by kiwi.com to make a GET request with these inputs as parameters.
 The user can then pick one of the flights from the response and receive a deep link that will take you directly to the booking page for that flight.

 ## Installing